open-gamma-ray-astro/gamma-astro-data-formats/source/events/pointing.rst

 of time stamps the pointing direction of the telescopes.
 A *pointing* is here defined as the centre of the field of view (or centre of the camera coordinates).
 In reality, all telescopes may point to different positions (for example for divergent pointing mode).
+The main purpose of the ``POINTING`` extension is to provide time dependent information on how to transform between celestial and terrestial coordinates.

 Mandatory columns